 IEA SHC Task 61/EBC Annex 77: Integrated Solutions for Daylighting and Electric Lighting

-This new task of the International Energy Agency (IEA) focuses on the identification of the potentialities of strategies combining daylighting, electric lighting and appropriate lighting control systems to lead both to
+This new task of the International Energy Agency (IEA) focuses on the identification of the potentialities of strategies combining daylighting, electric lighting and appropriate lighting control systems to lead to both

 - very high energy-efficient lighting schemes, and also to